 - App Store and Google Play reviews were bad.
-Their main grief was that it only lets you search and view Wowhead comments, and not see details about the objects.
+Their main grief was that it only lets you search and view Wowhead comments and not see the objects' details.
 Which, to be fair, was the intended and marketed purpose of the app.

 - Because the data fetching and updating was a manual process, I hadn't updated it since I first released the app over a year ago.
 WoW releases new content all the time, and some data just wasn't there to be searched.

-In 2019, I plan to retire some of my old apps that have no installs or don't make sense anymore.
+In 2019, I planned to retire some of my old apps with no installs or don't make sense anymore.
 And focus more on the ones that do.

 As part of this restoration effort, I decided to rebuild Bigglesworth with a few changes.